OpenCloudJedi/Minecraft_Server/2_How_It_Works.md

 # How it works

-As stated in the previous section, the docker-compose.yml manifest file provided for this exercise is a full map of our desired Minecraft application.
+As stated in the previous section, the docker-compose.yml manifest file provided for this exercise is the full set of details of our desired Minecraft application.
 Let's take a look at that file to analyze some of the information contained in that file, and understand what each part does.

 The first 9 lines of the provided example define which vendor, container, and version, as well as persistent volume mount locations.